ISISNeutronMuon/MDANSE/Doc/pages/parameters.rst

 default=equal

-This configurator allows to select how the properties that depends on atom type will be weighted when computing the total contribution of all atoms.
+Selects the atom property to be used by the weighting scheme.

-Any numeric property defined in MDANSE.Data.ElementsDatabase.ElementsDatabase can be used as a weigh.
+This configurator allows to select how the analysis results will weighted when computing the total result.